Duration: September 2017-january 2018

 James is our current artist-in-residence at New Harmony Clay Project.
-During his time in New Harmony, he will continue to investigate Lexical-gustatory synesthesia and what the ethos of authenticity means to him through his synesthesia.
+During his time in New Harmony, he will continue to investigate Lexical-gustatory synesthesia as an explorative tool for art making and what the ethos of authenticity means to him through his synesthesia.
 James will research the bold, sore question of what is authentic—or perhaps a better question—what makes us think that the things we know are authentically beautiful?
 He aims to bring himself to a place of better understanding and create a more tightly bound body of work.
 He believes that being an artist has no retirement, and each next step in his journey will help carry him through his artistic endeavors as a professional artist.

 How many years have you been working as a clay artist?
 Gosh, I feel that I’ve been a maker longer than I’ve been an artist.
 But, I’ve hand my hands in clay both artistically and seriously for ten years and some change… but I’ve been working as a clay artist, I would say, for four years.